Science Applications International Corporation

 Overview

 TeraText for Legislation adds a set of tools to the TeraText Document Management System (DMS) to help manage the process of drafting and publishing legislation and governments (including Canada, Australia, and Papua New Guinea) manage and even automate many of the drafting and publishing steps for these highly important documents.
-This tool set is the basis of the highly successful EnAct® system deployed in Tasmania and Papua New Guinea and Legislation Information System (LEGIS) system deployed in New South Wales and being adapted for the Australian Federal Parliament.
+This tool set is the basis of the highly successful EnAct® system deployed in Tasmania and Papua New Guinea, the Legislation Information System (LEGIS) system deployed in New South Wales and the Australian Federal Parliament, and the Legislation Editing and Authentic Publishing (LEAP) system being developed for the Singapore government.

 Amendments to Legislation